radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 itself, which is so great to see.
 These Hack Nights work because these new developers feel safe and welcome and that no question is too "dumb" to ask.

-You could start these events in your cities.
-They're great for introducing new developers to Ruby.
-Just like the Rails InstallFests and Rails Girls events, they provide an avenue for new developers to enter this community.

 You can also start mentoring at your company by fostering that Hack Night- esque environment.
-It should be OK for anyone to put their hand up and ask a question about _anything_.
+It should be OK for anyone to ask a question about _anything_.
 If the questioner is getting eyerolls, sighs, or other passive aggressive signals from someone else, then that's not the kind of environment where a junior is going to learn and thrive.

 That doesn't happen much in the Ruby community because we're so good at building fostering environments, and that whole MINASWAN ethos helps us do it.
 But very clearly outlining to juniors that it's OK to ask _any_ question about _anything_ is a great place to start.
 And repeat that as much as possible, too.

+### Pairing

 A great way to build that kind of hack-night-esque fostering environment is to encourage pair programming.
 Pairing with juniors on small tasks initially is a great way to build up their confidence.
-When I've been mentoring juniors, the number one thing that I find that they're lacking isn't the skill, but the confidence.
+When I've been mentoring juniors, the number one thing that I find that they're lacking isn't necessarily the skill, but the confidence.
 They know the answer, but they aren't sure if it's the _right_ answer.
 They question if they're using the right syntax or even if they should be writing the code that particular way.
 When a senior pairs with a junior, they can encourage them to try out things and learn from the things that they try.
 If the junior gets it wrong, the senior can ensure them that it's OK to get things wrong and to guide them back on track.
 Pairing is the quickest way to upskill a junior and I can highly, highly recommend it.

 Remember: puppy, not cactus.
+If we want talent, we have to train talent.

 Pairing also helps reinforce your own knowledge.
 If you can't explain something to someone clearly, then you do not understand it well enough yourself.
 Pairing is helpful to the junior because they get knowledge out of it, but it's also helpful to the senior: they learn how to share what's in their brain with other people in a clearer fashion.
 As I said before, it also teaches the most valuable skill of all: patience.
+I have  benefited more than I can count by pairing as the more "senior" of the pair.

+### What do you pair on with juniors?

-What should you pair with your junior on?
+Suggesting pairing is all well and good in theory, but in reality: what should you pair with your junior on?
 Well, Lydia Guarino has some good tweets about that.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">5) For junior devs, a good guideline for scope is something that can be completed in 2-3 days.
 You want to keep your feedback loop short.</p>&mdash; Lydia Guarino (@lydiaguarino) <a href="https://twitter.com/lydiaguarino/status/720090654575996928">April 13, 2016</a></blockquote>